cikasm/docs-website/overview.md

 My experience in journalism taught me to dig deep, get to the heart of the story, and communicate it in a way that’s easy to follow.
 It’s this investigative mindset that I bring to technical writing.

-I believe that great documentation goes beyond technical accuracy; **it should anticipate user needs, answer questions before they’re asked**, and **make complex technology accessible.**
+I believe that great documentation goes beyond technical accuracy; **it should anticipate user needs, answer questions before they’re asked, and make complex technology accessible.**

 ## What Inspired Me to Become a Technical Writer?